Preparing Performers for the Stresses of the Stage

-Musicians typically rehearse far away from their audiences and in practice rooms that differ significantly from the concert venues in which they aspire to perform.
-Due to high costs and the inaccessibility of such venues, much current international music training lacks repeated exposure to realistic performance situations, with students learning all too late (or not at all) how to manage the stresses of performing and the demands of their audiences.
+Musicians typically rehearse far away from audiences and in practice rooms at differ significantly from concert venues in aspire to perform.
+Due to high costs and the inaccessibility of such venues, much current international music training lacks repeated exposure to realistic performance situations, with students learning all too late (or not at all) how to manage the stresses of performing and the demands of audiences.

-Validation research on the Performance Simulator has shown that the simulations provide a path by which musicians can highlight their performance strengths and address their weaknesses.
-More generally, the research adds to the growing evidence that simulation aids Experiential Learning, especially as simulated environments can be accessed repeatedly and consistently, at controlled levels of risk and with pre-defined outcomes.
+Validation research on Performance Simulator has shown that simulations provide a path by musicians can highlight their performance strengths and address their weaknesses.
+More generally, the research adds to growing evidence that simulation aids Experiential Learning, especially as simulated environments can accessed repeatedly and consistently, at controlled levels of risk and with pre-defined outcomes.

 Aufegger L, Perkins R, Wasley D, & Williamon A (2017), Musicians’ perceptions and experiences of using simulation training to develop performance skills, Psychology of Music, 45, 417-431 [DOI].

 Aufegger L, Wasley D, & Williamon A (2016), Facing the music: investigating the psychophysiology of musical performance, in A Mornell (ed.), Art in Motion III: Performing Under Pressure (pp. 77-92), Peter Lang.